binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 At the time of writing the sample code is only in Java.
 The documentation is well worth checking out though.
 Resources in [Additional Resources]() chapter.

+#### Active Automated Prevention

+The application should recognise unusual requests.
+Automated scanning should be distinguishable from normal traffic.

+By creating custom behaviour that responds to specific out of the ordinary requests with misleading feedback and/or behaviour that builds the attackers confidence and ultimately wastes their time, you as the application administrator can have the upper hand when it comes to actively defending against your attackers.

+By spending the attackers budget for them, you are ultimately depleting their resources, which will cause them to make silly mistakes and be caught and/or just run out of time.

 ## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}